-I can't even being telling you what I was feeling right then.
+I can't even begin telling you what I was feeling right then.
 There were these intense little tingles running all over me.
 My insides felt like they had turned into Jell-O. My mind couldn't concentrate on anything, but kept going back to how absolutely adorable he was.

 It was very much like the first time I was in the same situation with the first girl.
 Only many times more so.
 Hundreds of times more so.